-Date Main changes 2024 update Vowst [®] (fecal microbiota spores live-brpk) was added to UCSF formulary with inpatient adult restrictions for ID/ASP.
+Date Main changes 2025 Update Bezlotoxumab no longer available after being discontinued by the manufacturer, removed from guidelines, which are otherwise unchanged 2024 update Vowst® (fecal microbiota spores live-brpk) was added to UCSF formulary with inpatient adult restrictions for ID/ASP.
 The IDSA/SHEA guidelines have not yet addressed this agent, and ACG suggests use similar to current indications for FMT.
 This product is manufactured from human fecal matter sourced from qualified donors and is used to prevent the recurrence of CDI.
 2022 update Fidaxomicin is now first-line therapy for first and second C. difficile episodes (non-fulminant) Added recommendation for bezlotoxumab for certain patients after the 1 st episode and all patients after the 2 nd episode of CDI Guidelines now apply only to UCSF Health (ZSFG and SFVA have independent guidelines)